NARA Privacy Act Systems: NARA 18

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OR RECORDS IN THE SYSTEM:

-RETRIEVABILITY: Information may be obtained by the name of the individual or by a case number assigned by the court or agency hearing the complaint or appeal.
+RETRIEVABILITY: Information may be obtained by the individual's name or by a case number assigned by the court or agency hearing the complaint or appeal, or other key words within the file.

-RETENTION AND DISPOSAL: Most files are temporary records and are destroyed in accordance with disposition instructions in the NARA records schedule contained in FILES 203, the NARA Files Maintenance and Records Disposition Manual.
+RETENTION AND DISPOSAL: Most files are temporary records and are destroyed in accordance with disposition instructions in the NARA Records Schedule (a supplement to the NARA Files Maintenance and Records Disposition Manual).
 Significant litigation files are permanent records that are eventually transferred to the National Archives of the United States.
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.

-SYSTEM MANAGER(S) AND ADDRESS: The system manager is: NARA General Counsel (NGC).
-The address for this location is listed in Appendix B following the NARA Notices.
+SYSTEM MANAGER(S) AND ADDRESS: The system manager is the General Counsel.
+The business address for this location is listed in Appendix B.